-This is one of the keys to awesome travel photos in general.
+This is one of the keys to awesome travel photos in general, but especially when we’re talking about solo travel photos.
 Always bring a couple of options for cameras, so that you have the flexibility to get a variety of great shots, and you can narrow down your best ones later.

 When I travel, I always bring my iPhone 6 and my Canon Rebel.
 And I often bring my GoPro and/or my Instax instant camera.
 I have yet to actually bring all of them, but I’m guessing that I will on my next trip.

 Bringing all of them allows me to get different kind of photos and photos of different quality.
 You can also use the GoPro 3-Way Grip like a selfie stick.

 I think one of the biggest mistakes people make is just not taking enough pictures.
 I’m totally guilty of this myself, because sometimes it’s just not reasonable to stand somewhere for an hour taking pictures.
 That’s okay.

 I’m just saying, if a photo is important to you, one camera click is not enough.
 Take a lot.
 You’ll discard most of them later, but you’ll be more likely to get one that you truly love.
 The great thing about taking a lot of travel photos when you’re flying solo is that nobody’s waiting on you to wrap it up quickly.

 This also means that whenever something catches your eye, you should stop and take a minute to capture it.
 Some of the best photos are detail shots that many people would just walk past without noticing.
 Train your mind to take a moment to capture those places when you see them.
 And if it takes an extra minute, who cares?